KumarRevatureReston/220314---UTA-SH---Scala-Big-Data/HoriJessica/Project Folders/README.md

-For Countries_List, the program should read data from a CSV file.
+This is a Postgres helper bot that runs a set of predetermined commands for a dataset.

-The CSV file is in this folder.
+For Countries_List, the CSV file is in the project folder.

+You should be able to Create a table with set values.
-You should be able to Create a table.
+You should be able to Add a CSV to the table.
 You should be able to Read data in a table.
-You should be able to Update data in a table.
+You should be able to Update a record in a table.
-You should be able to Delete data from a table.
+You should be able to Delete a record from a table.

-The program was able to create a database "sample" and add the columns that were asked.
-However the program is now broken and non functional.
-I already deleted that table from my database, so I do not have a screenshot for that.
+You should be able to Delete the entire table from the database.